 Data processing combines two words, data, and processing.
 Data are facts, statistics, details, or specifics.
 Processing in this context means change.
 Processing is passing a raw material through a system to produce a new and useful product.
 The crucial word here is ‘useful’.
 Thus, Data processing can, therefore, be defined as collecting facts or specifics and putting those facts through systems to get important information that can be used in decision making.
 It is therefore important to study those results and let them give you a true picture.

 Data You Need to Collect In The Tour And Travel Industry

-- Purchasing habits: You need to know what travellers buy.
+- Purchasing habits: You need to know what travelers buy.
 You need information on every online and offline transaction conducted.

 - Itineraries: Travellers have a list of places they’d love to visit.
 You need access to this information.
-According to Anders Lundgren in his article “Micro-Simulation Modelling Of Domestic Tourism Travel Patterns In Sweden,” he revealed that visiting family and friends account for 43.9% of places travellers visit with great events taking second place in the group of social bond activities.
+According to Anders Lundgren in his article “Micro-Simulation Modelling Of Domestic Tourism Travel Patterns In Sweden,” he revealed that visiting family and friends accounts for 43.9% of places travelers visit with great events taking second place in the group of social bond activities.